Galatians 6:5

 What Does This Mean?

-This verse teaches that every person is responsible for their own actions and choices.
-Paul, the apostle, wrote this to encourage believers in Galatia not to rely on others but to take responsibility for themselves.
+This verse means that each person is responsible for their own actions and the consequences of those actions.
+It's from Paul, who wrote it to remind everyone that they can't rely on others to carry their load.

 Explained for Children